Automattic/themes/paimio/readme.txt

 == Description ==

-Aalto is a minimal blogging theme inspired by architects and designers Alvar, Aino and Elissa Aalto.
+Paimio is a minimal blogging theme inspired by architects and designers Alvar, Aino and Elissa Aalto.

 == Changelog ==